-Feature walls are a great way to alter the style, and add value to your home.
-A feature wall can be done in a variety of ways, but really we’re just trying to create something that gets a lot of attention when people walk in the room.
+Feature walls are a great way to alter the style and add value to your home.
+A feature wall can be done in various ways, but really we’re just trying to create something that gets a lot of attention when people walk into the room.
 It should act as the centerpiece.

-Feature walls can be done on just about any budget, and often it’s the creativity thaat goes into the design, that makes the wall stand out much more more than the cost (and labour) that went into it.
+Feature walls can be done on just about any budget, and often it’s the creativity that goes into the design that makes the wall stand out much more than the cost (and labor) that went into it.
 Here are some ideas to get your creative wheels turning.

-This is one of the more expensive options, and possibly one of the tougher ones to do as a DIY.
+This is one of the more expensive options and possibly one of the tougher ones to do as a DIY.
 But, the results are hard to argue with.
-Cultured stone comes in all of shapes and colours to fit into any room.
+Cultured stone comes in all shapes and colors to fit into any room.
 Ideally, you might find some stone on sale at a local building store to try and save some of the cost on this one.

 If possible, ask if there are samples you can take home.
-With different lighting and different colours, sometimes these types of products can look very different at home then in the store, and this is something you want to be sure of.
+With different lighting and different colors, sometimes these types of products can look very different at home than in the store, and this is something you want to be sure of.
 Stone is fairly permanent, so take your time deciding.

 Don’t feel like you need to do a whole wall of stone either.
-With feature walls there’s definitely a point where more is not better and it just becomes too much.
-Sometimes just a smaller amount on a specific portion of the wall is enough to get the effect that you’re looking for.
+With feature walls, there’s definitely a point where more is not better, and it just becomes too much.
+Sometimes just a smaller amount on a specific portion of the wall is enough to get the effect you’re looking for.

-Creativity tip: when we’re doing feature walls for a custom build, we often mix 2 or 3 different types of cultured stone together to get a one of a kind custom look.
+Creativity tip: when we’re doing feature walls for a custom home build, we often mix 2 or 3 different types of cultured stone to get a one-of-a-kind custom look.

 There are so many options when it comes to tile.
 The building stores are full of samples.
 This should allow you to get really creative.
 Don’t be afraid to be bold!
 Mix sizes and shapes to see what can be done.
 The key here is to have something that results in the ‘wow factor,’ so think outside the box.